schinckel/django-boardinghouse/docs/source/installation.rst

 * psycopg2_
 * django-model-utils_

 This application requires, and depends upon Django_ being installed.
-Currently, versions from 1.4 are supported.
-Migration support for 1.7 is under development.
+Currently, versions from 1.4 to 1.6 are supported, along with South_ for migrations.

-Using Django 1.6 and below with South is also supported.
+Support for 1.7 is under development.
+Migrations have changed, so this is not a small task to change.

 Postgres is required to allow schema to be used. psycopg2_ is required as per normal Django/Postgres integration.